A Comparative analysis

 George Orwell’s Animal Farm (1945) and Shooting an Elephant (1938) both share two major characteristic features, namely politics and history.
 Animal Farm is mainly an allegory of the Russian Revolution which took place in 1917.
 All of the characters in the story represents the biggest names in the Russian Revolution and the early start of the Soviet Union.
 The farm itself is also supposed to represent the Russian Federation, which they fight for in the novel.

 Shooting an Elephant - also written by George Orwell, is based on facts as well.
 The narrator describes his experience while working as a police officer in “British Burma”.
 The whole story is a form of a metaphor for British imperialism.
-It’s about …show more content…
+It’s about the evil of imperialism and how he feels that he is pressured to shoot the elephant by the mob of people, even though …show more content…

 I, however, feel like peer pressure is one of the best themes to describe the story.
 The narrator shoots the elephant, even though he doesn’t really want to.
 But he feels that he must maintain his role as a police officer in his position, representing the British colonial government while surrounded by a mob of native people.
 Not only that, but he also does it because the mob of people pressed him to do it and he couldn’t just do the opposite, again because of his position.